 - Tip: The summer months of June and July are actually the coldest time of year to visit…expect damp and foggy weather during the day and cold and windy weather at night.

 There are many different options of museums for history, science, and art lovers to enjoy such as:

-Tip: The de Young Museum or the Exploratorium are options for attractions that receive a discount with the San Francisco CityPass.
+Tip: You can get discounted admission to The de Young Museum or the Exploratorium with the San Francisco CityPass.

 - Alcatraz: see the infamous former high-security prison.
-Tip: Make sure you book in advance because tours do sell out very quickly.
+Make sure you book in advance because tours sell out quickly!

-- Fisherman’s Wharf & Pier 39: Stop here for some beautiful views of the water, to shop along the other tourists, and save room for some amazing bread bowl clam chowder- so yummy!
+- Fisherman’s Wharf & Pier 39: Stop here for some beautiful views of the water while you enjoy a delicious sourdough bread bowl of clam chowder!

 - Chinatown: one of the most visited attractions and for a good reason!
 Chinatown is full of culture, history, beautiful art, and of course- delicious food.

-- Lombard Street: the famous winding road that gives a great view of the city from the top
+- Lombard Street: the famous winding road with a great view of the city from the top

-- Ghirardelli Square: warning, you will not leave this square without a sugar rush
+- Ghirardelli Square: warning, this area make cause a sugar rush

-- The Painted Ladies: the Victorian-style colorful homes as seen from “Full House”
+- The Painted Ladies: the Victorian-style colorful homes, famously known from the show “Full House”